 Kid #2 then has a turn: “No that’s not what I said!
 I said, you can be the purple elephant riding a green tiger that loops around the figure eight on the sidewalk!”

-And though it takes a few go arounds to figure out even WHY they were talking about purple elephants, it eventually comes out in the wash, then they can come to some understanding of one another and live happily ever after.
+And though it takes a few go arounds to figure out WHY they were even talking about purple elephants riding on green tigers that loop around anything, they might come to some understanding of one another and live happily ever after.
 Mwahahaha.

-Though this is not magic–no tricks, no bullets, no wands–this process enables the siblings to understand one another, being quick to listen and slow to speak.
+Though this is not magic, no tricks, no bullets, no wands, this process enables siblings to understand one another, being quick to listen and slow to speak.
 Hopefully even learning to engage harmoniously.

-Yup, they may or may not have the internal capacity to figure these things out by adulthood.
-Certain kids have more intuitive wherewithal than others.
-But I’d suggest, there isn’t a bigger gift that you’re going to give your kid than the gift of empathy: understanding someone else’s perspective.
-It’s a tool that they’ll use for the rest of their lives, enabling internal peace and mental freedom.
-And if they don’t learn it when young, they might just have to do it one day under the auspices of a very expensive overseer, a paid therapist.
+Understanding someone else’s perspective is a tool your kids will use for the rest of their lives, enabling internal peace, mental freedom, and deeper, more connected relationships.
+And if they don’t learn it when they’re young, they might just have to do it under the auspices of an expensive overseer, a paid therapist.

-Trying to teach empathy isn’t a lesson learned in a one hour block–it’ll be a lifelong classroom–and it’s one of life’s most essential skills.
+Trying to teach empathy and emotional self-regulation isn’t a lesson learned in a one hour block — it’ll be a lifelong classroom–and it’s one of life’s most essential skills.